seifferth/mkpdf/README.md

 ### Debian

 Run `make deb` to create a package for debian.
 Or just download an already-built package from the releases page.
+To build the debian package, the following additional dependencies need to be satisfied:

+- dpkg
+- fakeroot

 ### Ubuntu or Linux Mint